-The activity statements used in the 2017 RN Practice Analysis: Linking the NCLEX-RN® Examination to Practice (NCSBN, 2018) preface each of the eight content categories and are identified throughout the test plan by an asterisk().
+The activity statements used in the 2021 RN Practice Analysis: Linking the NCLEX-RN® Examination to Practice (NCSBN, 2022) preface each of the eight content categories and are identified throughout the test plan by an asterisk().
 NCSBN performs an analysis of those activities used frequently and identified as important by entry-level nurses to ensure client safety.
 This is called a practice analysis; it provides data to support the NCLEX as a reliable, valid measure of competent, entry-level nursing practice.
 The practice analysis is conducted every three years.
+Due to COVID-19, the practice analysis was delayed from 2020 to 2021.

 In addition to the practice analysis, NCSBN conducts a knowledge, skills and abilities (KSA) survey.
 The primary purpose of this study is to identify the knowledge needed by newly licensed registered nurses (RNs) in order to practice safe and effective care.
-Findings from both the 2017 RN Practice Analysis and the 2017 RN KSA survey can be found at www.ncsbn.org/1235.htm.
+Findings from both the 2021 RN Practice Analysis and the 2021 RN KSA survey can be found at: www.ncsbn.org/1235.htm.
 Both documents are used in the development of the NCLEX-RN Test Plan as well as to inform item development.

-All task statements in the 2019 NCLEX-RN® Test Plan require the nurse to apply the fundamental principles of clinical decision-making and critical thinking to nursing practice.
+All task statements in the 2023 NCLEX-RN® Test Plan require the nurse to apply the fundamental principles of clinical decision-making and critical thinking to nursing practice.
 The test plan also assumes that the nurse integrates concepts from the following bodies of knowledge:

-- Social Sciences (psychology and sociology); - Biological Sciences (anatomy, physiology, biology and microbiology); and - Physical Sciences (chemistry and physics).
+- Social sciences (psychology and sociology)

+- Biological sciences (anatomy, physiology, biology and microbiology)

+- Physical sciences (chemistry and physics)

-In addition, the following concepts are applied throughout the four major client needs categories and subcategories of the test plan:
+In addition, the following concepts are applied throughout the four major Client Needs categories and subcategories of the test plan: